Meet the Violin Garden Summer Academy Team!

 Piano Accompanist

-Three words that describe her: Neat, passionate, confident
+Three words that describe him: Precise, passionate, focused

 Ruei-Ran Wu (Algy)